 Sarit Zigler, Vice Principal, Initiative head, Mordei HaGeta'ot school

-This is a thank you letter from the Noam Mohaliver school, run by Dvorah Bar-On, for the lecture Galit Zamler gave and the Entrepreneurship for Kids Program's help in recruiting initiatives during the 2014 Global Entrepreneurship Week.
+This is a thank you letter from the Noam Mohaliver school, headed by Dvorah Bar-On, to Galit Zamler for her lecture and help in recruiting guest entrepreneurs during the 2014 GEW.

-A group of honor students from HaShalom school in Mevaseret Zion is participating in the Amirim program, in which they learn the contents of the Entrepreneurship for Kids Program.
+A group of outstanding students from HaShalom school in Mevaseret Zion is participating in the Amirim program, in which the students learn weekly entrepreneurship lessons.

 This is a letter from Sigal Bar, the school VP, who leads this program.

 Subject: Entrepreneurship for Kids Program - Galit Zamler

 I want to express my appreciation to the Entrepreneurship for Kids Program, written and taught by Galit Zamler.